Meeting the Needs of Muslim Youth: Strengthening Religious Literacy

 What basic knowledge and literacy gaps about Islam are important to fill for American Muslim youth and what resources already exist?

-In the United States, children live in an increasingly diverse and pluralistic environment, and need to be, “equipped with an understanding of various religions” and their place in today's world.
+In the United States, children live in an increasingly diverse and pluralistic environment, and need to be, 'equipped with an understanding of various religions' and their place in today's world.
 Although teaching about religion should be a critical part of the school curricula, educators sometimes avoid teaching about religion because of the fuzziness regarding the line between church and state.
 As a result, children's general knowledge of religion is limited.
 This environment of limited religious knowledge promotes intolerance, fear, and hate of religion— particularly Islam.
 Many American Muslim youth learn about Islam and their own religious traditions and heritage at home and in part-time and full-time Islamic schools.
 However, they may not be gaining a broad foundational understanding of their non-Muslim peers' religious traditions and heritages in school.
 This report is focused on the importance of Islamic literacy for American Muslim youth and identifies resources that exist, literacy gaps that need to be filled, and challenges to overcome.

-This report is part of the “Meeting the Needs of Generation 9/11” series.
+This report is part of ISPU’s American Muslim youth series.
+Any American born between 1990 and 2000 probably doesn't recall a time when people kept their shoes on at airport security, could go all the way to the gate to see their friends off, or thought 'Patriot Act' was just a good deed.
 Today's 15 to 25 year olds don't know an America before the horrific events of September 2001.
-They are “Generation 9/11.”
 For American Muslims, membership in this generation presents additional challenges, in addition to those faced by other young Americans: from drug and alcohol abuse to racism and a crisis of religious literacy.
-ISPU's “Meeting the Needs of Generation 9/11” brief series addresses some of these challenges and offers actionable recommendations for parents, community leaders and national organizations.
+ISPU's American Muslim youth series series addresses some of these challenges and offers actionable recommendations for parents, community leaders, and national organizations.